r0sies/training.artemis.gpu/setup.md

 ---

 If you want to follow along on your local machine use these instructions!

 If you only want to follow along using Artemis, all you need is an SSH client, as described below.

+We will be using the Artemis Training Accounts today (instructions detailed below.)

+All the data is on Artemis in /project/Training/GPUtraining (which you can access through the training accounts) or you can [download the data from here](https://www.dropbox.com/s/w9e71rzyus2f9uw/GPUtraining.tar.gz?dl=0)

 # GPU Requirements